ZhangHuan0407/FolderPorter/README.md

   - CanRead indicates whether this folder accepts Pull from remote devices (or Push locally).
 - RemoteDevice lists all accessible remote devices, with the key being the remote device name.
   - IP is the IP + port that the remote device listens to in server mode.
+  - IP2 When the IP is unreachable, automatically try IP2.
+Not configured, not enabled.
+  - DomainPort When both IP and IP2 are unreachable, automatically try DomainPort.
+Not configured, not enabled.
   - DevicePassword is the Password from the remote device's AppSettings.json.

 ## Default parameters, can be used without adjustment.